Ethernut Home Hardware Firmware Tools Download Community

 The original Wiggler shown above can be purchased from www.macraigor.com.
 It comes with software, which supports a large number of target devices.

-A not so simple adapter is the Turtelizer, which is included in the Ethernut 3 Starter Kit from www.egnite.de.
-The hardware is actually based on a modified SP Duo Adapter, which is a commercial product developed by Embedded Creations for the AVR. and schematics are not published.
-However, with minimal AVR experience, it should be not to difficult to build a similar board, if you want to.
-In general the Turtelizer contains an ATmega8L and an RS232 level shifter.
+A not so simple adapter is the Turtelizer 1, which was included in early Ethernut 3 Starter Kits from www.egnite.de.
+The hardware is actually based on a modified SP Duo Adapter, which is a commercial product developed by Embedded Creations for the AVR.
+With minimal AVR experience, it should not be too difficult to re-program the SP Duo 2 or build to a similar board, if you want to.
+In general the Turtelizer 1 contains an ATmega8L and an RS232 level shifter.

-Last not least an Ethernut 1 or 2 may be used to run the Turtelizer firmware and make the most expensive JTAG adapter for the JTAG-O-MAT.
+Of course, an Ethernut 1 or 2 may be used to run the Turtelizer 1 firmware and make nice JTAG adapter, although a bit expensive.

 Ethernut Connector And De-Facto Standards